Skarlso/blogsource/content/blog/2012-06-28-journey-into-an-unknown-system.md

 **Ask her girlfriend**

 Nothing knows more of the system at hand as its best friend.
 And a good systems best friends are the tests.
 Take a look at the unit tests, take a look at the integration tests and the acceptance tests.
 These will tell you more about the system and its actual working strategy than any documentation you can put your hands on.
 The tests are the closest and next best thing after the real deal.

 **Conclusion**

-It&#8217;s really not that hard to get to know a large system better.
+It's really not that hard to get to know a large system better.
 Follow a main process with debug, look at the tests, talk to developers, and read some documentation about it.
 By the time you are done you will be best of friends and you will learn how to handle her the way she likes it. 😉

 Hope that helped.

 Cheers,

 Gergely.